cemal995/Swift-FinanceDB-Clone-Application/README.md

 ## Credits

-GameDB was created by Cemalhan Alptekin.
+FinanceDB was created by Cemalhan Alptekin.